jamiew/uptime-kuma-sentinel/README.md

 ## The Problem

 You're monitoring both local services and external sites with Uptime Kuma.
-When your internet connection drops at 3am, you suddenly get bombarded with alerts about "Google is down" and "GitHub is unreachable" - but they're not actually down, your ISP just had a hiccup.
-Meanwhile, your local services are fine but you can't tell through all the noise.
+When your internet connection drops at 3am, you suddenly get bombarded with alerts about "Dumbwebsite.com is down" and "regrettableArt.net" is unreachable - but they're not actually down, your ISP just had a hiccup.

 ## The Solution

-This sentinel watches a designated monitor that checks internet connectivity, like example.com, google.com, or Cloudflare DNS.
+This sentinel watches a designated monitor that checks internet connectivity, like `example.com`, `google.com`, or Cloudflare DNS.
 When the internet connection fails, it automatically pauses all monitors in a specified group.
 When connectivity is restored, it resumes them.
 Your local service monitoring continues uninterrupted, and you avoid false alarms from temporary connectivity issues.

+This isn't natively supported inside Uptime Kuma so this adds support via (unofficial) API

 ## Install